The fractional Helly number for separable convexity spaces: Proof of the main result

-\begin{proof}[Proof of Theorem \ref{main}] Consider a separable convexity space $(X, \mathcal{C})$.
-Let $r$ be the Radon number and $d$ the dual VC-dimension of the system of halfspaces.
-Let $m$ be bound on the fractional Helly number given by Theorem \ref{holmsen-lee} and let $p = p(r,d,m)$ be the integer from Proposition \ref{weak-colorful}.
-Our goal is to show that any finite family $F\subset \cal C$ containing many intersecting $(d+1)$-tuples, will also contain many intersecting $m$-tuples.
+\begin{proof}[Proof of Theorem \ref{main} (assuming Proposition \ref{weak-colorful})] Consider a separable convexity space $(X, \mathcal{C})$ satisfying the hypothesis of Theorem \ref{main}.
+Let $r$ be the Radon number and let $d$ be the dual VC-dimension of the system of halfspaces.
+Let $m$ be the bound on the fractional Helly number given by the Holmsen--Lee theorem, and let $p = p(r,d,m)$ be the integer from Proposition \ref{weak-colorful}.
+We will show that if $F\subset \mathcal{C}$ is a finite family in which a positive fraction of the $(d+1)$-tuples are intersecting, then a positive fraction of the $m$-tuples of $F$ are intersecting.